dekoza/mtgpl/docs/_sources/TSP.rst.txt

 :mtgtip:`Knight of the Holy Nimbus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/f/8fdeb716-4632-4895-b771-0ebd59c868d5.jpg?1562925305|https://scryfall.com/card/tsp/26/knight-of-the-holy-nimbus?utm_source=api>`
    Flanking (Whenever a creature without flanking blocks this creature, the blocking creature gets -1/-1 until end of turn.)

    If Knight of the Holy Nimbus would be destroyed, regenerate it.
+(Tap it, remove it from combat, and heal all damage on it.)

    |mana_2|: Knight of the Holy Nimbus can't be regenerated this turn.
 Only your opponents may activate this ability.